The 16 Types of Business Meetings (and Why They Matter)

 Location and Resources

-Face-to-face or remote, walking or sitting, sticky notes or electronics documents; there’s no question that the meeting logistics have an impact.
+Face-to-face or remote, walking or sitting, sticky notes or electronic documents; there’s no question that the meeting logistics have an impact.
 They don’t, however, change the underlying goals or core structure for a meeting.
-They simply modify how you execute on it.
+They simply modify how you execute it.

 Content